principled-systems/verus/source/tools/minimize/README.md

 # Verus Proof Minimizer

+If you only want to minimize a specific file, the easiest is to modify `lib.d` that get passed in, as the tool will only parse the file specified in `lib.d`.

 ## Known issues

 To run this, first run `verus` on a project with `--emit=dep-info`.
 This will output a `.d` file in the